odedshr/html-encoder-vscode/README.md

 `html-encode` is an array of source-target couples, though if target is not provided the js/ts file will be created in the source folder.
 `source` can use _ as wildcard, for example `src/\*\*/_.template.html`.
-Unless specifying target file the output will be the same filename as the source but with js/ts extension.
+`target` can be a simple string - a single filename or a folder, a list of targets, or a list of targets with different spec per target - typescript or server-side-rendering (see below).
+Unless specifying a target file the output will be the same filename as the source but with js/ts extension.

 1. Run 'node ./node_modules/html-encoder/dist/cli.js [options]`